 This spring, the FDA approved another PARP inhibitor, niraparib, for ovarian cancer patients.
 But in this case, the approval was broader.
 Findings from a Phase III clinical trial had shown that the drug made a significant difference in progression-free survival across a wide range of ovarian cancer patients, including patients who did not have BRCA mutations.

-But so far, PARP inhibitors have not lived up to hopes that they would become a successful new treatment approach for breast cancer.
-However, recent preliminary findings from a Phase III clinical trial suggest that combination treatment with olaparib improves progression-free survival in patients with BRCA-positive breast cancer.
+But so far, PARP inhibitors have not lived up to hopes that they would become a successful new treatment approach for breast cancer, although research in breast cancer continues.
 A post in OncLive considers whether PARP inhibition “has finally arrived” in breast cancer.

 Precision Medicine II: PARP Inhibitors to Treat Brain Cancer?